ibm-cloud-docs/account/iam-condition-properties.md

 | Subnet                 | `subnet_id`           | The subnet ID of the virtual server for VPC, if one is available. |
 | VPC ID                 | `vpc_id`              | The VPC ID of the virtual server for VPC, if one is available. |
 | Zone                   | `zone`                | Zone name in which this virtual server is deployed to. |
-{: caption="Table 4.
-Virtual server for VPC attribute names" caption-side="top"}
+{: caption="Virtual server for VPC attribute names" caption-side="top"}

 ### {{site.data.keyword.cloud_notm}} CLI command examples